yonelacort/boris-bikes/README.md

 [Makers Academy](http://www.makersacademy.com).
 The purpose was to build an object oriented model based on the Travel for London Cycle Hire scheme.

-I paired with [Yuin Huang](https://github.com/yuin23).
 We started by writing CRC cards (Class, Responsibilities, Collaborators) with pen and paper.
 Then we used RSpec to develop our model using TDD.

-This model could be improved by drying out the cross-cutting concern of storing bikes in the Station, Garage and Van classes.
-A `BikeStore` module might be appropriate.

-Here are our CRC cards:

 #### Class Bike